-&lt;sup>5 All expert evidence must be in compliance with Practice Direction 1 of 2015 (Appendix D) herein.
+&lt;sup>7 All expert evidence must be in compliance with Practice Direction 1 of 2015 (Appendix D) herein.

+The court will deal with Early Directions administratively (on the papers/written submissions) therefore parties must not attend court.
-- (d) an automatic stay is involved and there may be a need to set this aside and/or an expedited trial; - (e) the case involves a challenge to an Adjudicator's decisions and/or adjudication enforcement proceedings; - (f) a party seeks summary judgment.

-23. Applications for interim injunctive relief are case-managed at the discretion of the Judge.

-24. Practitioners are encouraged to focus on a collaborative approach to discovery in order to comply with the overriding objective of Order 1 Rule 1(1)A of the Rules of the Court of Judicature and to achieve effective savings in terms of time and costs.
-Parties are encouraged to agree a discovery plan in advance of the Early Directions Hearing and to consider the appropriateness of:
+- 25. Parties should collaboratively (where possible) complete the relevant sections of the case information form (COM1) and upload to BOX at least 5 days before the court date.
+Where there is a difference of opinion between the parties as regards what directions should issue, a case information form should be completed and uploaded to BOX by each party setting out their respective positions for consideration by the judge.
+Where documents are referenced within the form they must be appended or hyperlinked to allow the judge to access them. - 26.
+Urgent or bespoke Early Directions Hearings may be listed at the discretion of the court upon written request to the Court Office from a party but will not, in any event, be listed later than 3 weeks from service of the writ of summons or originating process.
+The request shall state the basis for such a hearing being necessary and any urgency requiring expedition.
+Such cases that may be eligible for an urgent or bespoke Early Directions Hearing include, but are not limited to, cases in which: - (a) a conditional appearance has been entered; - (b) a party seeks a stay of proceedings; - (c) a party seeks early discovery, for example, in procurement actions; - (d) an automatic stay is involved and there may be a need to set this aside and/or an expedited trial; - (e) the case involves a challenge to an Adjudicator's decisions and/or adjudication enforcement proceedings; - (f) a party seeks summary judgment; - (g) a party or parties are unable to agree directions. - 27.
+Applications for interim injunctive relief are case-managed at the discretion of the judge. - 28.
+Practitioners are encouraged to focus on a collaborative approach to discovery in order to comply with the overriding objective of Order 1 Rule 1(1)A of the Rules of the Court of Judicature and to achieve effective savings in terms of time and costs.
+Parties are encouraged to agree a discovery plan in advance of the Early Directions Hearing and to consider the appropriateness of: - (i) no discovery;